Library - TN DYB Class A Playing RulesUpdatedTuesday March 16, 2021 byBilly Draper.

-(3) When time is OUT coach will make appeals for 5 & 6 year olds
+When time is OUT manager will make appeals for 5 & 6 year olds.

-All District Directors, after drawing tournament brackets, must send the State Director a copy of all brackets and tournament fees, along with the Commissioners & State Directors’ copies of the tournament affidavits.
+All District Directors, after drawing tournament brackets for round-robin, sub-district, and district tournaments, must send the State Director a copy of all brackets and tournament fees.

 In keeping with Dixie Youth Baseball Policy, we strongly recommend background checks on coaches, umpires, and anyone connected with the teams.
 We will not allow anybody who has child abuse charges to be associated with any team.

 If you have teams coming into your park to play, make sure they have insurance or that your park insurance covers them.
 No team will be allowed to take the field at a tournament or play without proof of insurance.

 ALL managers and coaches must have a (1) concussion training certificate and a (2) cardiac arrest certificate included in their tournament paperwork. (one internet source is up.cdc.gov).
 This requirement is for Round-Robin, Sub-District, District, and State tournaments.
 This must be done prior to their first tournament game.
 PENALTY: Not allowed to manage or coach the team until this requirement is met.